Legislatures of the United Kingdom: House of Lords

 The House of Lords is the upper house of the Parliament of the United Kingdom.
 It is an unelected chamber with all members to the House of Lords being appointed.
 As of August 2018, there are 793 members known as "Peers".
-The House of Lords no longer has the same powers as the House of Commons under the Parliament Acts of 1911 and 1949, especially when it comes to blocking general legislation and the passing of financial legislation.
+The House of Lords no longer has the same powers as the House of Commons under the Parliament Acts 1911 and 1949, especially when it comes to blocking general legislation and the passing of financial legislation.

 Devolved legislatures

 Scottish Parliament

 The Scottish Parliament is the national, unicameral legislature of Scotland, located in the Holyrood area of the capital, Edinburgh.
 The Parliament, informally referred to as "Holyrood", is a democratically elected body comprising 129 members known as Members of the Scottish Parliament (MSPs).
-Of these 73 MSPs are elected using First past the post in single member constituencies and a further 56 MSPs are elected using the D'Hondt method, a form of party-list proportional representation in eight additional member regions with each region electing 7 MSPs.
+Of these 73 MSPs are elected using first past the post in single member constituencies and a further 56 MSPs are elected using the D'Hondt method, a form of party-list proportional representation in eight additional member regions with each region electing 7 MSPs.

 The Scottish Parliament was convened by the Scotland Act 1998, which sets out its powers as a devolved legislature.
 The Act delineates the legislative competence of the Parliament – the areas in which it can make laws – by explicitly specifying powers that are "reserved" to the Parliament of the United Kingdom: all matters that are not explicitly reserved are automatically the responsibility of the Scottish Parliament.
 The British Parliament retains the ability to amend the terms of reference of the Scottish Parliament, and can extend or reduce the areas in which it can make laws.
 The first meeting of the new Parliament took place on 12 May 1999.